 Working with Clients to Define and Implement Their AMI Goals

 Grid modernization often includes the deployment of smart meters as part of an Advanced Metering Infrastructure (AMI) system.
 An AMI system offers many benefits to the utility as well as to the customer.

-Quanta Technology can tailor an approach to best meet a utility’s grid modernization needs based on our extensive experience and lessons learned.
+Quanta Technology can tailor an approach to best meet a utility’s grid modernization needs, based on our extensive experience and lessons learned.
 Our engineers have supported over 120 AMI deployments worldwide, as well as wide-ranging IT systems integration projects across multiple platforms and vendors.
 We believe success in such projects is built around IT, operations processes, and personnel.
-Based on our years of AMI experience, key factors for a successful AMI deployment include the following:
+Based on our years of AMI consulting experience, key factors for a successful AMI deployment include the following: